shareaholic/shareaholic_for_drupal/README.md

 ## Getting Started

-At the time of writing this (2013-01-17) the repo assumes you have:
+At the time of writing this (17 Jan 2014) the repo assumes you have:
 * PHP version 5.3.x or higher
 * Drupal 7.x

 Please follow the installation instructions for Drupal 7.x at the [drupal site](https://drupal.org/documentation/install) to get started

 Once you have the server setup with drupal, clone this repository to your local workspace:

     git clone https://github.com/shareaholic/shareaholic_for_drupal.git

-At the time of writing this (2013-01-17) the new drupal code is in a branch called master-new.
-Switch over to that branch:

-    git checkout master-new
+    git checkout master

 All modules in a Drupal site are located in: